JetLag, the Lagrangian jet tracking algorithm

 Why JetLag?

-Many jet tracking algorithms have been developed in the past, but significant limitations still exist:
+Many jet tracking algorithms have been developed in the past, but significant limitations remain:

 How does JetLag work?

-The M function highlights Lagrangian coherent structures –organizing features of the atmospheric circulation that correspond to maxima in atmospheric transport and that are invariant over the chosen integration interval.
+The M function highlights Lagrangian coherent structures–organizing features of the circulation that correspond to maxima in atmospheric displacement and that are invariant over the chosen integration interval.
 JetLag relies on these features to locate jets that are coherent in space and in time, effectively separating jets from underlying waves.

 What will JetLag provide?